 For younger children, this is a much simpler card to make.
 It only has one piece that pops up: the nose.
 See the photo below for an image of the inside of the card.

-Scroll to the bottom of this article to find the link which includes the pattern below.
+Scroll to the bottom of this article to find the link that includes the pattern below.

 See the photo below.
 Glue A to A and B to B so that the rectangle provides a surface on which to glue the nose.

 Fold a crease down the center of the nose.
-Glue the nose to the center piece that you just glued on to the center of the pig's face.
-Be sure to line up the creases in the nose and in the center piece.
+Glue the nose to the center piece that you just glued onto the center of the pig's face.
+Be sure to line up the creases in the nose and the center piece.

 Alternately, you can just draw a picture on the front of the card.